Lokavaluto/monujo/README.md

 See the `<project root>/public/config.example.json` for a complete example of customizing your theme in the main config file.

-## To build the assets (the web app) for mobile deployment

-**!IMPORTANT** : Do not forget to put your config file at `<project root>/public/config.json` otherwise the build will exit with an error

 ## Prepare app for build

 ```
-npm run build:mobile // This will build the assets with the content of the aforementioned config file
 npx cap sync // this will copy the assets into the android and ios directories and make sure the platforms have all their needed dependencies
 ```